ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 [This article](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) contains more detailed instructions on modifying the `hosts` file on macOS, Linux, and different versions of Windows.

 Once you've added all the domains you need to test to your `hosts` file, save the changes.
 Then open a web browser and try browsing to your domain.
-Your local `hosts` file will route the request directly to the DDoSX IP address so you'll be able to see exactly how your site will perform when you change your DNS records.
+Your local `hosts` file will route the request directly to the DDoSX<sup>®</sup> IP address so you'll be able to see exactly how your site will perform when you change your DNS records.

-If you're happy with how your site performs, you can switch the DNS Routing for your domain to "DDoSX".
+If you're happy with how your site performs, you can switch the DNS Routing for your domain to "DDoSX<sup>®</sup>".
 Note that it may take [up to 48 hours](/Domains/domains/dnspropagation.html) for DNS changes to propagate across the internet (as with any such changes), and before your domain is fully protected.

 Once DNS propagation had concluded, your domain will be fully set up with DDoSX<sup>®</sup> protection.